 The Sean Ellis 40% Test: The Ultimate Guide

-The Sean Ellis 40% test is the most validated method for measuring product-market fit.
-Ask your users "How would you feel if you could no longer use [product]?" — if 40%+ say "very disappointed," you have strong PMF signal.
+The Sean Ellis 40% test is the most practical single question for measuring product-market fit.
+Ask your users "How would you feel if you could no longer use [product]?"
+When 40% or more say "very disappointed," you have strong PMF signal.

 One question.
 One number.
 And a segmentation strategy that reveals everything else.